 First ODI, Australia beat India by 66 runs: Key takeaways

+Hosts Australia sealed an emphatic victory over Team India in the first ODI at the Sydney Cricket Ground.
 A blazing stand from Hardik Pandya and Shikhar Dhawan was not suffice as the Indians failed to chase a mammoth target of 375.
 Earlier, the likes of Aaron Finch and Steve Smith laid the foundation of Australia's victory, slamming respective tons.
 Here are the key takeaways.

+Middle-order batsman Glenn Maxwell's pivotal contribution in the middle overs was rather overshadowed.
+Interestingly, he fired a 19-ball 45, a knock that was studded with 5 fours and 3 sixes.
+Maxwell finished with an astonishing strike-rate of 236.84.
 The electrifying cameo was paradoxical to his torrid run in the recently concluded Indian Premier League, wherein he mustered only 108 runs sans a single maximum.

 As many as seven catches were dropped in the entire match.
 In the first innings, Smith (once), Finch (once), and Maxwell (twice) were put down four times by the Indians.
 Meanwhile, Australia spilled three catches of Kohli (once) and Dhawan (twice).

 For India, it was indeed a forgettable day on the field.
 Besides Mohammed Shami, all the other bowlers leaked over 60 runs each in the match.
 Shami finished with figures of 3/59.
 Notably, Yuzvendra Chahal conceded 89 runs, the most expensive figures by an Indian spinner (ODIs).
 Meanwhile, Jasprit Bumrah, Navdeep Saini, and Ravindra Jadeja were hit for 73, 83, and 63 runs respectively.